Platopedia/platopedia.github.io/groups/artrade/index.md

 - Both parties are only allowed to exchange items, and must not involve any other types of exchanges.
 - Requesters need to send the full amount in items (trade price) before merchants can proceed with their part.
 - Not following Artrade's trading rules can get you removed from the group.
+- Items exchanged must be delivered by the requester’s and merchant’s main accounts.
+Alt or secondary accounts are not permitted.
+- Any item delivered through a secondary account will be considered invalid and may result in the loss of payment, as only transactions completed through the main requester and merchant accounts are recognized.

 <div class="linebreak"></div>